 The sample is stratified by:

-The telephone samples were around 12,000 local units in all three quarters of the year.
-These are subsamples of the previous year's postal survey (Tables 3 to 5).
-The net sample size was approximately 7,500 in the first three quarters of 2022.
+Due to a high response rate in the 4th quarter of 2023, the samples for the follow-up surveys in the first quarter of 2024 consisted of around 18,000 local units.
+These are subsamples of the previous year's main survey (Tables 3 to 5).
+The net sample size in the first three quarters of 2024 averaged over 12,000.

-The four surveys from the 4th quarter to the 3rd quarter of the following year thus create a quasi-panel.
-In the observation period 2021/22, this allowed observing 36.9 % of the participants in all four surveys, 23.9 % in three of the surveys and 17.6 % in two of the surveys.
-21.6 % participated only in the postal survey.
+The four surveys thereby formed a quasi-panel from the 4th quarter to the 3rd quarter of the following year.
+In the observation period 2023/24, 44.3 % of participants took part in all four surveys, 16.8 % in at least three, and 13.9 % in at least two of the surveys (Table 6).
+25 % only participated in the main survey.

 Net sample size: